groucho75/phmisk/README.md

 ```
 You can visit `your-site.com/hello/johnny` to see it.

 Note that template files are php files, so you can freely use php statements.
+The php template files usually are into the public `ui` folder, together with the assets (js, css, images): you can move template files in another folder (e.g. `app/views`) setting an optional `VIEWS_PATH` constant in `index.php`.

 ### Reference